barakb/Cache/README.md

 ## DESCRIPTION
 Fast Flexible efficient in memory LRU Java cache
 This repository has the sources to [my post](http://bar-orion.blogspot.com/2012/02/fast-flexible-efficient-in-memory-java.html).
-You may copy or use any part of the code freely.
 Barak.
 Sample Usage: